 GeneCards Summary for ITPR1 Gene

-ITPR1 (Inositol 1,4,5-Trisphosphate Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with ITPR1 include spinocerebellar ataxia 15 and spinocerebellar ataxia 29, congenital nonprogressive.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include phosphatidylinositol binding and intracellular ligand-gated calcium channel activity.
+ITPR1 (Inositol 1,4,5-Trisphosphate Receptor Type 1) is a Protein Coding gene.
+Diseases associated with ITPR1 include Spinocerebellar Ataxia 29, Congenital Nonprogressive and Spinocerebellar Ataxia 15.
+Among its related pathways are Platelet activation and Regulation of actin dynamics for phagocytic cup formation.
+GO annotations related to this gene include ion channel activity and calcium channel activity.
 An important paralog of this gene is RYR1.

 UniProtKB/Swiss-Prot for ITPR1 Gene

 Intracellular channel that mediates calcium release from the endoplasmic reticulum following stimulation by inositol 1,4,5-trisphosphate.
+Involved in the regulation of epithelial secretion of electrolytes and fluid through the interaction with AHCYL1 (By similarity).
 Plays a role in ER stress-induced apoptosis.
 Cytoplasmic calcium released from the ER triggers apoptosis by the activation of CaM kinase II, eventually leading to the activation of downstream apoptosis pathways (By similarity).

 Inositol 1,4,5-trisphosphate (IP3) receptors are a form of ligand-gated ion channels that are activated by cytosolic Ca2+ and IP3.
 They are localized to intracellular membranes, such as the endoplasmic reticulum, and mediate the mobilization of intracellular Ca2+ stores.